evias/community/sig-tooling-infra/README.md

 ## Subprojects

-The following subprojects are owned by sig-docs:
+The following subprojects are owned by sig-tooling-infra:

 * **[catapult-service-bootstrap](https://github.com/nemtech/catapult-service-bootstrap)**